Which NC Sex Crime Convictions Require Sex Offender Registration

 - Soliciting or conspiring to commit any of the above sexual offenses

 Keep in mind that under North Carolina law, you can also be charged with an attempt to commit these crimes, as well as solicitation or conspiracy to commit the offenses, which will also require sex offender registration if you’re convicted.
 For example, you could be convicted of conspiracy to commit rape and be required to register as a sex offender.

 Contact a Charlotte Sex Crimes Lawyer for Help Today

 In many cases, being convicted of a sex crime requires that you register as a sex offender.
 This can be a bitter reality after facing prosecution and prison, and many people feel as if they are branded for life.
-If you’ve been charged with a sex crime in Charlotte, the criminal defense attorneys at Randall & Stump, PLLC have the knowledge and experience to build a strong defense on your behalf.
+If you’ve been charged with a sex crime in Charlotte, the criminal defense attorneys at Randall & Stump, Criminal Defense Attorneys have the knowledge and experience to build a strong defense on your behalf.
 Don’t delay – call us at (980) 237-4579, or visit our online contact form to schedule a free and confidential consultation of your case.